justinbmcbride/DLA-Project/README.md

 ![Screenshot](Images/yolo_grid.png)

 * YOLO is built on Darknet, which is a neural network framework writtin in C and CUDA.
 The following procedure for installing Darknet and using YOLOv3 basically follows these steps **[https://pjreddie.com/darknet/](https://pjreddie.com/darknet/)**.
 This blog was also helpful: **[https://jkjung-avt.github.io/yolov3/](https://jkjung-avt.github.io/yolov3/)**.
-* Download the YOLOv3 model, weights, and tiny weights at the terminal prompt:
+* Download the YOLOv3 model, weights, and tiny weights:
 ```
 $ git clone https://github.com/pjreddie/darknet yolov3
 $ wget https://pjreddie.com/media/files/yolov3.weights